Creating Custom Veeam Recovery Media

-- At the process of initial product setup, at the Recovery ISO step of the initial setup wizard.
+- During the process of initial product setup, at the Recovery ISO step of the initial setup wizard.

-- At any time you need, in the Miscellaneous menu.
+- Any time you need, in the Miscellaneous menu.
 For details, see Creating Custom Veeam Recovery Media with Control Panel.

 - With the Veeam Agent command line interface.
 For details, see Creating Custom Veeam Recovery Media with Command Line Interface.